quynhkylaphan/villanova-crm/README.md

 ## Problem Statement

 Academic advising at universities is a high-volume, relationship-driven service that has not kept pace with growing student caseloads.
-Advisors are often reduced to answering repetitive factual questions — course prerequisites, degree requirements, registration eligibility — rather than providing meaningful guidance to students who need real intervention.
+Advisors are often reduced to answering repetitive factual questions - course prerequisites, degree requirements, registration eligibility - rather than providing meaningful guidance to students who need real intervention.

 At Villanova, advisors manage hundreds of students at a time.
 Without a centralized system, they manually check individual records, track unanswered emails, and have no automated way to identify at-risk students before problems escalate.
 Students, on the other hand, wait 24–48 hours for responses to questions that could be answered instantly.

-This project addresses that gap by building an AI-powered CRM that automates routine question handling, proactively monitors student records for issues, and gives students 24/7 access to personalized academic guidance — freeing advisors to focus on the students who need them most.
+This project addresses that gap by building an AI-powered CRM that automates routine question handling, proactively monitors student records for issues, and gives students 24/7 access to personalized academic guidance, freeing advisors to focus on the students who need them most.

+---

 ## What It Does